vitest-dev/vitest/docs/guide/cli-generated.md

 - **CLI:** `--slowTestThreshold <threshold>`
 - **Config:** [slowTestThreshold](/config/#slowtestthreshold)

-Threshold in milliseconds for a test to be considered slow (default: `300`)
+Threshold in milliseconds for a test or suite to be considered slow (default: `300`)

 ### teardownTimeout